Diplo: Personal life

-Diplo has three sons: Lockett and Lazer, with Kathryn Lockhart; and Pace, with Jevon King.
+Diplo has three sons, two with Kathryn Lockhart and one with model Jevon King.

-He dated rapper M.I.A. from 2003 to 2008.
-M.I.A. later said that their tumultuous relationship involved emotional abuse from him.
-Diplo dated singer Katy Perry for nearly a year in 2014 and 2015.
+He dated M.I.A. from 2003 to 2008.

-Diplo is a soccer and cricket fan and supporter of the U.S. men's national team.
+Diplo is a soccer and cricket fan and supports the U.S. men's national team.
 He created a mix for the 2014 FIFA World Cup and produced the 2018 World Cup official song "Live It Up".
 Diplo purchased a minority share of Phoenix Rising FC of the USL Championship on January 27, 2016.
-He stated: "I've been really fortunate to travel all over the world and experience different cultures through music.
-Wherever I am, Jamaica, Spain, England, China, etc., soccer is a social constant.
-I see soccer the same way I see music, as a connective tissue linking the world's cultures."

 On February 24, 2016, Diplo endorsed Bernie Sanders as the Democratic presidential nominee.
-Sanders' ad "It's A Revolution" is sound tracked by Diplo's 2013 track "Revolution".
+Sanders' ad "It's A Revolution" is soundtracked by Diplo's 2013 track "Revolution".
 On June 9, 2016, Diplo was featured on the cover of the American entertainment media magazine Billboard.

-On May 1, 2019, Diplo live-streamed Joe Jonas' Las Vegas wedding to Sophie Turner on Instagram, "not knowing it was a serious wedding".
-Soon after the couple told the tabloids that Diplo ruined their wedding, the DJ responded on social media.
+On May 1, 2019, Diplo live-streamed Joe Jonas's Las Vegas wedding to Sophie Turner on Instagram, "not knowing it was a serious wedding".
+Soon thereafter, the couple said Diplo ruined their wedding.
 Five months later, Diplo and the Jonas Brothers released a song titled "Lonely".
-The song's official music video chronicles Diplo's attempts to make amends with Joe Jonas and his brothers.
+Its video chronicles Diplo's attempts to make amends with Joe Jonas and his brothers.

 On July 9, 2020, Diplo joined Senator Kamala Harris and other artists for the "Get Up, Stand Up!" virtual fundraiser in support of Joe Biden's 2020 presidential campaign.

+On March 14, 2023, Diplo said, "I don't want to define that I'm gay but I think the best answer that I have is I'm not not gay", in an interview with Emily Ratajkowski.

+In August 2023, Diplo attended and played from a hot air balloon at the 35th Burning Man festival in Black Rock City, Nevada.
+After a rainstorm turned the festival grounds into a mud pit, he escaped on foot and hitchhiked out with comedian Chris Rock.